WHMCS/developer-docs/provisioning-modules/single-sign-on.md

 	);
 	try {
         /**
-         * all the service's single sign-on token retrieval function, using the
+         * All the service's single sign-on token retrieval functions
-         * values provided by WHMCS in `$params`.
+         * use the values provided by WHMCS in $params.
          * The variables and response format would depend on your server API */